 Heel/Toe Walks

 Standing straight rock back on to your heels and walk forward 10 steps.
-Then raise up on to your toes and walk back 10 steps.
+Then raise up onto your toes and walk back 10 steps.
 Start with 1 minute and build up to 3 rounds.

 Big Toe Extensions